Our methodology.

-Every score on StackArbiter comes from the same rubric, applied the same way, to every tool we test.
-Here's exactly how we do it — no black boxes.
+Every score comes from the same rubric, applied the same way, to every tool - then turned into one number by a formula you can check yourself.
+No black boxes.

-The same four steps, every time.
-No skipping, no reviewing from the brochure.
+The same six steps, every time - no skipping, and never a review written from the brochure.

 We score on 6 axes

-Each tool is graded 0–5 on six weighted criteria.
-The same rubric, the same questions, every time.
-We document our notes during testing so scores are traceable — not recalled from memory.
+Each tool is graded 0–5 on six weighted criteria - same rubric, same questions, every time.
+Findings are documented during research, so every score is traceable, not recalled.

 We cross-check user data

-Our hands-on score is validated against aggregated user reviews from G2, Capterra, and Trustpilot.
-Where our experience diverges significantly from user consensus, we investigate and note why.
+Our score is validated against aggregated reviews from G2, Capterra and Trustpilot.
+Where we diverge from user consensus, we investigate and note why.

 We name a winner

 Every comparison ends with one named pick for a specific use case.
-If we genuinely can't separate two tools, we say so explicitly — we don't hide behind "it depends" and call it done.
+If two tools genuinely can't be separated, we say so - we don't hide behind "it depends."

 Prices change.
-We re-check every pricing page every quarter and update the scores if value-for-money shifts materially.
-Each page shows the last verification date so you always know how fresh the data is.
+We re-check every pricing page each quarter and update scores when value-for-money shifts.
+Each review shows its last verification date.

 We publish corrections

-When a tool changes significantly, when readers flag an error, or when a new competitor shifts our verdict — we update and note it publicly.
-Scores aren't set in stone.
+When a tool changes, a reader flags an error, or a new entrant shifts the verdict - we update and log it in the open.

 Setup & Onboarding

-How fast can a new user go from signup to first meaningful output — invoice sent, project created, report run.
-Complexity and friction are penalized.
+20%How fast a new user gets from signup to first meaningful output - invoice sent, project created, report run.
+Friction and complexity are penalised.

 - Time from signup to first useful action